 To improve all the facilities and make them reach to enjoy all the facilities, our govt new programme, is “GRAMA JYOTHI”.
 Where this scheme’s main theme is to lighten the lives of rural people.
 This programme has been started from August 15th.
 The guidelines of this programme are framing.

 The following are prominent issues in guidelines:

-Grama sabha: This is the meeting to be held in villages once for 2 months where here discussions takes place about programmes in implementation.
-Involving people in that programmes, where such discussions improves transparency in works Responsible will increase.
+Grama sabha: This is the meeting to be held in villages once for 2 months where here discussions take place about programs in implementation.
+Involving people in those programs, where such discussions improve transparency in works Responsible will increase.

-Providing Facilities (Infrastructure): As expenditure is thousands of crores there is no development .
-To rectify such mistakes and improve the life style of villagers by proper planning.
-As there depts are apart from Panchayats so there is no proper supervision on those depts.
-Govt is going to give power to supervise on all depts in their village.
+Providing Facilities (Infrastructure): As the expenditure is thousands of crores there is no development.
+To rectify such mistakes and improve the lifestyle of villagers by proper planning.
+As their depts are apart from Panchayats so there is no proper supervision on those depts.
+Govt is going to give the power to supervise all depts in their village.

 Clean and Green: From Aug-17th in the programme “Grama Jyothi” cleaning sramadanam are major programmes have been conducted.
 Priority will be given to the areas of schedule castes and tribal.

-Accomadation: Planning to accomadate drinking water, personal toilets, 100% drainage system, street lights, play grounds, Internal high ways etc.
+Accommodation: Planning to accommodate drinking water, personal toilets, 100% drainage system, street lights, playgrounds, Internal high ways, etc.